atlas-aerospace-yt/ChessEngine/README.md

 Currently the code is under heavy development in the most early of stages.</br>
 The Machine Learning library is a simple one layer network, however this will be changed hopefully to a 6-8 layer DNN (Deep Neural Network) to allow for better pattern recognition which is needed for a game like chess.</br>
 The MinMax code has also not been started yet.
 However, I would like to include alpha beta pruning as currently, the code is very slow taking a long time to see just four moves deep.</br>
+The FileManger is just to keep track of files so files arent being modified in seperate places and is easy to read - There will soon be a PseudoData file added as I will be moving to a semi-supervised algorithm.</br>
 The math library is one of my favourite pieces of code as it makes the Neural Network maths easy...

 ## MinMax Algorithm